2,128 pages and posts in this website

 Collections

-Other than conceptualizing the Collections pillar, I have not worked on it at all.
+Other than conceptualizing the Collections pillar, I have not worked on it.
 I expect to begin when most of the literary legacy has been published on this website, sufficient to demonstrate the roles that stakeholders can play.
-They include booksellers, private collectors, and institutional collections.
+The stakeholders in Collections include booksellers, private collectors, and institutional collections.

 Leave a comment